NJ Certified Home Health Aide Career

 Are you looking to expand your business and make a difference in your community?
 If so, we want to partner with you!

-We are seeking CHHA employers that offer certified home health aide training approved by the New Jersey Board of Nursing.
+We are seeking CHHA employers that offer CHHA training approved by the New Jersey Board of Nursing.
 By partnering with us, you will have the opportunity to participate in three pilot programs and make a tangible impact through our mentorship program.

 Take advantage of this opportunity to grow your business and give back to your community.
-Apply to partner with us today!
+Apply to become a program partner and receive funding to help recruit and support CHHAs through your agency.
+Interested organizations should be dedicated to ensuring the work readiness of potential employees.

 What does it mean to be a CHHA project program partner?